 Overview of the Selling Process

-While the exact process will differ depending on whether or not a broker was used and the terms negotiated, the following is a general outline of the process one undertakes when selling property.
+While the exact process will differ depending on whether or not a broker was used and the terms negotiated, the following steps create the general outline of the process one undertakes when selling property:

-- Owner gets into contact with a broker (optional, but recommended);
+- The owner gets into contact with a broker (optional, but recommended).

-- A listing agreement is completed signed (if using a broker);
+- A listing agreement is completed and signed (if using a broker).

-- The property is listed on selling platforms (handled by broker, if using one);
+- The property is listed on selling platforms (handled by the broker, if using one).

-- A purchase agreement is completed + signed;
+- A purchase agreement is completed and signed.

 - The new owner records the deed.